lbrusman/PanKbase-RNA-expression-PCA-Explorer/README.md

  This is the Shiny application that runs the PCA Explorer Tool for [PanKbase](https://pankbase.org).
 See it live here.

  All data used in this app are available via the [PanKbase Integrated Cell Browser](https://dev.pankbase.org/single-cell.html?datasetId=islet_of_Langerhans_scRNA_v3-3).
- These data are from the "Single cell expression map of pancreatic islets using data from HPAP, IIDP, and Prodo" (version v3).
+ These data are from the "Single cell expression map of pancreatic islets using data from HPAP, IIDP, and Prodo" ([Version v3.3](https://zenodo.org/records/15596314)).

  How to run this app yourself: